munificent/craftinginterpreters/book/evaluating-expressions.md

 application entirely.
 That has a certain melodramatic flair.
 Sort of the programming language interpreter equivalent of a mic drop.

 Tempting as that is, we should probably do something a little less cataclysmic.
 While a runtime error needs to stop evaluating the expression, it shouldn't kill the *interpreter*.
-If a user is running the REPL and has a typo in a line of code, they should still be able to keep going and enter more code after that.
+If a user is running the REPL and has a typo in a line of code, they should still be able to keep the session going and enter more code after that.

 ### Detecting runtime errors

 Our tree-walk interpreter evaluates nested expressions using recursive method calls, and we need to unwind out of all of those.
 Throwing an exception in Java is a fine way to accomplish that.
-However, instead of using Java's own cast failure, we'll define a Lox-specific one so that we can handle it like we want.
+However, instead of using Java's own cast failure, we'll define a Lox-specific one so that we can handle it how we want.

-Before we do the cast, we validate the type ourselves.
-So, for unary `-`, we
+Before we do the cast, we check the object's type ourselves.
+So, for unary `-`, we add:
-add:

 ^code check-unary-operand (1 before, 1 after)